martin-mwenda/genealogy-health-platform/README.md

 This project Focus on helping people keep track of their family lineage and health history and understand genetic risks.

-tasks will involve creating the following files:
+tasks will involve creating the directories and  files:

+DIRECTORY STRUCTURE.

 genealogy-health-platform/
 │